 Evidence-informed practice in nursing is an approach to patient care that incorporates the best research, clinical expertise, and patient input.
 The premise of this problem-solving approach is simple: to provide the best in patient care.

 Florence Nightingale first introduced the idea of evidence-informed practice in nursing nearly 200 years ago.
 She used the strategy during her time as a wartime nurse for the British Army when she observed how poor ventilation and the unsanitary conditions of the soldiers negatively impacted their health.
 Her findings led to vast changes in the way hygiene in hospitals was viewed, including layouts of hospitals to decrease the spread of infection.
 This laid the groundwork for what would become evidence-informed practice.

-Today, evidence-informed practice in nursing is a foundational part of the Doctor of Nursing Practice - Family Nurse Practitioner program.
+Today, evidence-informed practice in nursing is a foundational part of Family Nurse Practitioner programs.
 It has become an increasingly important element within the health care industry as a whole, and for good reason.
 Significantly, evidence-informed practice in nursing helps keep clinicians current on research and it empowers them with numerous strengths that allows them to have a positive effect on health care processes.

 Evidence-informed practice stresses the use of individualized patient care, encouraging more conversation between provider and patient.
 That interaction leads to the creation of a better overall treatment plan, increasing the chance of a better patient outcome.

 When better patient outcomes are achieved, the benefits actually don’t stop there.
 Evidence-informed practice leads to greater transparency and accountability as the patient is brought into the conversation and decision-making process.
 The approach leads to cost savings as the demands on health care resources and providers are decreased.